ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 [^1]: GBIF also provides this matching functionality via its [species lookup tool](https://www.gbif.org/tools/species-lookup), where you can check how names in your CSV file match the GBIF Backbone Taxonomy.

 So, why isn't everyone publishing checklists?
 Because the data can only be reasonably integrated if they are published in a standardized way.
-All GBIF mediated-data (including occurrences) have to be published in the [Darwin Core](https://www.gbif.org/darwin-core) standard, fitting a predefined structure, terms, and sometimes controlled vocabularies, which can be challenging.
-[Templates](https://www.gbif.org/dataset-classes) and the [GBIF Integrated Publishing Toolkit](https://www.gbif.org/ipt) facilitates standardization, but only caters for the most basic use cases.
+All GBIF mediated-data (including occurrences) have to be published in the [Darwin Core](https://www.gbif.org/darwin-core) standard, fitting a standard structure (Darwin Core Archives), columns (Darwin Core terms) and sometimes values (controlled vocabularies), which can be challenging.
+[Templates](https://www.gbif.org/dataset-classes) and the [GBIF Integrated Publishing Toolkit](https://www.gbif.org/ipt) facilitates standardization or "mapping", but only caters for the most basic use cases.
 It also forces you to change the structure of your source data and involves many manual steps.
 To solve this, we created a recipe to facilitate and automate this process using R.

 ## The checklist recipe